-(Based on In-Building Security: Making TSCM 24/7 | CRFS and other industry sources)
+(Based on In-Building Security: Making TSCM 24/7 | CRFS and other industry sources) The topic of bug sweeps often ineffective is a key aspect covered in this article.

 Modern eavesdropping devices pose a serious threat to the confidentiality of business negotiations.
 Incidents of industrial espionage and leaks of sensitive data have surged throughout the 2020s.
 Compact bugging tools have become widely available and inexpensive—purchasable online through mainstream marketplaces at just a fraction of the potential damage a single leak can inflict on a company’s finances or reputation.
 Industry reports confirm that radio bugs and hidden cameras are among the most common methods for information theft, mainly because they’re cheap and easy to install.
 A device can be discreetly attached under a table using something as simple as chewing gum.